azmigueldario/cf_seed_2023/notebook/2023_cf_seed_grant.md

 ### 20230326 - Running metagenome analysis on Cedar or Eagle

-#### nf-core mag pipeline

-- Input needs to be on quotes when specifying path 'PATH/FASTQ_FILES'
+- **nf-core:MAG** input needs to be on quotes when specifying path 'PATH/FASTQ_FILES'
-- Minimum cpu requires for bowtie while dehosting is 10 by default
+- Minimum cpu requires for bowtie while de-hosting is 10 by default

 ```sh
 # install dependencies for mag pipeline